 Another substance that may cause intestinal pain, nausea and cramps that is found in grapes are tannins.
 These polyphenols a generally considered healthy, but if you are sensitive to green tea and wine (other high sources) then it may be best to limit grapes to avoid similar problems.

 Tannin and salicylate sensitivity is quite rare though.
 It seems most likely that grapes make people fart because they are so delicious that it’s very easy to eat too much of them.
 With their high levels of fructose, grapes can definitely cause gas if you eat a whole bag of them in one sitting.

 Like apples, pears are a high source of gas causing sorbitol.
 They are also full of fructose sugar that can be malabsorbed in the digestive tract and lead to an upset stomach and even diarrhea.

 In fact, processed pear juice, and other fruit juices like apple and grape, are very heavy sources of fructose, almost as bad as high fructose corn syrup sweetened sodas.

 It’s far better to avoid packaged fruit juice and make your own much healthier juices instead.
 Not only to avoid bloating, cramps and other intestinal upsets, but also to avoid putting on body fat.

-Mangoes are high in both fiber and particularly fructose and when we eat them we tend to enjoy a lot of them, which can cause problems with gas and belly bloating.
+Mangoes are high in both fiber and particularly fructose and when you eat them you tend to enjoy a lot of them, which can cause problems with flatulence and belly bloating.

 Like bananas, mangoes also contain a fair amount of digestive resistant starch before they are fully ripened and it turns to sugars.